 - 3 tablespoons (45g) canned lite coconut milk, shaken first

 - 1/4 teaspoon vanilla extract

-- 1 heaping teaspoon cashew butter you can sub with sunbutter if you like, it will just be slightly less toffee sweet
+- 1 heaping teaspoon raw cashew butter (or sunbutter or almond butter, but it will have less of a toffee flavor)

 - 1/8 teaspoon vanilla